sunnycase/PublicProjects/projects/2017/CES/src/CES/CESWeb/wwwroot/lib/patternfly-bootstrap-treeview/README.md

 Sets the icon to be used on a tree node with no child nodes.

-#### enableLinks
-Boolean.
-Default: false

-Whether or not to present node text as a hyperlink.
-The href value of which must be provided in the data structure on a per node basis.

 #### expandIcon
 String, class name(s).
 Default: "glyphicon glyphicon-plus" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be used on an expandable tree node.

+#### loadingIcon
+String, class name(s).
+Default: "glyphicon glyphicon-hourglass" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

+Sets the icon to be used on an a lazyLoad node before its content gets loaded.

+#### hierarchicalCheck
+Boolean.
+Default: false

+Whether or not to enable hierarchical checking/unchecking of checkboxes.

+#### propagateCheckEvent
+Boolean.
+Default: false

+Whether or not to propagate nodeChecked and nodeUnchecked events to the parent/child nodes, used in conjunction with hierarchicalCheck.

+#### highlightChanges
+Boolean.
+Default: false
+Highlights the nodes with changed checkbox state, used in conjunction with showCheckbox.

 #### highlightSearchResults
 Boolean.
 Default: true